ERS Coronavirus (COVID-19) Media Resources

 USDA COVID-19 Resources

 - USDA COVID-19 FAQs provides answers to questions frequently asked by USDA customers, stakeholders, and the general public.
-See FAQ’s related to ERS under “Economic Research.”
+See FAQ’s related to ERS under “Reports and Research.”

 Recent ERS Reports and Data

 - ERS Commodity Outlook Reports will account for, and discuss, the economic implications of COVID-19 on the World Agricultural Supply and Demand Estimates.
 Latest reports:

 - Outlook for U.S. Agricultural Trade is released quarterly (November, February, May, August) to provide information on USDA’s forecasts for U.S. agricultural trade in Fiscal Year 2021.